tohtsky/irspack/Readme.md

 ## Optional Dependencies

 I have also prepared a wrapper class (`BPRFMRecommender`) to train and optimize BPR/warp loss Matrix factorization implemented in [lightfm](https://github.com/lyst/lightfm).
-To use it you have to install `lightfm` separately by e.g.,
+To use it you have to install `lightfm` separately, e.g. by

 ```sh
 pip install lightfm